Veetaha/snowpity/README.md

 If you wonder what the hell snowpity is, see [the explanation][snowpity-site].

-> © MareQuest and [snowpity.com][snowpity-site] are't controled by the maintainers of this telegram bot, any similarities are a coincidence!
+> © MareQuest and [snowpity.com][snowpity-site] are't controlled by the maintainers of this telegram bot, any similarities are a coincidence!

 # Development